rmzetti/hover-exec/READMORE.md

 # Hover exec

 This is the READMORE for VS Code extension *hover exec*.
 Tldr? ..check [the README](README.md) instead.
-The two files use the same structure and content, this one just goes into more detail.
+The two files use the same structure and basic content, this one just goes into more detail.

 - [Hover exec](#hover-exec)
   - [Features](#features)